jelmerk/hnswlib-spark/docs/docs/user_guide.md

 The input DataFrame (e.g., items) must contain two columns:

 - `id` - can be a long, int or string

 - `features` - can be a vector, sparse vector, float array or double array

+- `distanceFunction` - one of bray-curtis, canberra, cosine, correlation, euclidean, inner-product, manhattan

-`numPartitions` Sets the number of shards to create.
+- `numPartitions` Sets the number of shards to create.
 Fewer partitions are generally better, as more partitions speed up indexing but can significantly slow down queries unless the data is pre-partitioned.

-`numThreads` Controls the number of CPU cores used for indexing a shard and cannot exceed the cores available on an executor.
+- `numThreads` Controls the number of CPU cores used for indexing a shard and cannot exceed the cores available on an executor.
 It’s best to set this value equal to the executor’s core count for optimal performance.

-`k` Sets the number of similar matches to return
+- `k` Sets the number of similar matches to return

-`m` The maximum number of bi-directional connections (neighbors) per node.
+- `m` The maximum number of bi-directional connections (neighbors) per node.
 Higher values improve recall but increase memory usage and search time.

-`ef` The size of the dynamic candidate list during the search.
+- `ef` The size of the dynamic candidate list during the search.
 A higher ef improves recall at the cost of search speed.

-`efConstruction` Similar to ef, but used during index construction.
+- `efConstruction` Similar to ef, but used during index construction.
 A higher efConstruction results in a more accurate graph with better recall but increases indexing time and memory usage

 After fitting the model, the Spark UI will show running tasks even after the fit method returns.